-If you are a client of our law firm or someone who has been in a recent car or truck crash and are seeking to hire a personal injury lawyer, you may be wondering if you should proceed with your case.
+If you are a client of our law firm or someone who has been in a recent car or truck crash and are seeking to hire a personal injury lawyer, you may be wondering if and how you should proceed with your case.
 This post will attempt to answer your questions and observe how the personal injury landscape has changed.

 How is a car accident case affected?

 Almost everyone working for a company is restricted and incomes have been slashed.
 We are getting calls and emails from our clients asking us what to do.

 We wrote about some of the ways that personal injury cases might change or have changed.

 Has the pandemic affected the economic value of a case?
 And given the financial hardship that has happened since your collision, should you settle your case now or continue on with the claim or lawsuit?

 The answer is complicated.
 It depends on the answers to these questions and others.

 - Are you still under a doctor’s care?
 Will continued treatment reduce your injuries?
 Are pain-relieving medicines and anti-inflammatories helping?

 - Are you still not able to perform your normal job duties?

 - Will you need medical treatment in the future?
 Do you need additional diagnostic testing?
 Surgery?
 If so, how much is that estimated to cost?